Note: The following video, shot on August 12, 2012, was uploaded to Vimeo on January 10, 2013, after extensive editing.

 Thanks to Ferguson’s progressive attitude towards bicycle transportation, which it is helping to encourage, Gerry and I were legally permitted to decide whether to control or share the curb lane on the four-lane arterials where most of the video was shot.
 The curb lanes are typically 12 ft – 13 ft wide in Ferguson, which is definitely not safely shareable with the buses and large commercial vehicles using them, and is tight even with cars, as discussed in previous thinkbicyclingblogs, such as Bicyclist lane control: Why the law needs changing, posted on June 25, 2012.

-To avoid being squeezed to the side of the lane, we chose to control it throughout shooting of this video, and as it amply demonstrates, that rarely caused anything other than a short delay to following vehicles in our lane.
+To avoid being squeezed to the side of the road, I chose to control the lane throughout the shooting of this video, with Gerry following my lead.
+As amply demonstrated, that rarely caused anything other than a short delay to following vehicles in our lane.

 Note on videotaping: